Codeniaaz/salaam-wheels/README.md

 - **Additional Filters:** Introduce more detailed filter options for a better search experience.

 ## Author
-**Augustine Waigwa**
+**Abdiaziz Muktar**
 I am a passionate web developer focused on creating intuitive and responsive web applications.
-You can view more of my work on [GitHub](https://github.com/your-username) and connect with me on [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile).
+You can view more of my work on [GitHub](https://github.com/Codeniaaz) and connect with me on [LinkedIn](https://www.linkedin.com/in/-851360283/).

 ---

-Thank you for checking out Waigwa Wheels!
+Thank you for checking out salaam Wheels!
 If you have any feedback or suggestions, feel free to reach out.